axelarnetwork/axelar-gmp-sdk-solidity/doc/erc-20x-draft.md

 - Possible uses of `auxiliaryData`:
   - Define the unlocking condition for a token returning to its native chain.
   - Execute functions elsewhere outside of this token transfer.
-  - Point to a specific on-chain mapping `chain bytes -> chain name`.
+  - Point to a specific on-chain mapping `chain string -> chain data`.